Read the book and email me when you pick your party date!

 Remember: “If you want to meet interesting people, do interesting things.”

-The first three things you should look to do are:
+The first five things you should look to do are:

 1. Join a sports league